CJ Egan-Riley: Return to Burnley

 On 26 November 2024, Egan-Riley scored his first goal for Burnley in a 2–0 win against Coventry City in the EFL Championship.
 Having established himself as part of Burnley's record-breaking defence in the 2024–25 season, Egan-Riley was named EFL Young Player of the Month for February 2025 following five clean sheets in the league.
 Following his performances during the season, Egan-Riley was named in the 2024–25 EFL Championship Team of the Season.

 On 20 May 2025, Burnley said it was discussing a new contract with the player.
 On 11 June, the club announced that he had rejected a contract offer to pursue an opportunity in France.

 Marseille

 On 14 June 2025, Egan-Riley signed a contract with Ligue 1 club Marseille.

 International career

 Egan-Riley playing for England U17 in 2019.

-Egan-Riley has represented England at every level from under-15 to under-19.
+Born in England, Egan-Riley is of Irish and Jamaican descent.
+He has represented England at every level from under-15 to under-19.
 He is also eligible to play for the Republic of Ireland through ancestry and represented them in the 2018 Victory Shield.

 On 14 March 2025, Egan-Riley received his first call-up to the England U21 side.
 He made his debut on 21 March 2025, starting in a 5–3 defeat to France U21.
 Egan-Riley was included in the England squad for the 2025 UEFA European Under-21 Championship.
 He came on as a substitute in extra time during the final as England defeated Germany to win the tournament.